Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 The activity has the main characteristics:

-Spiritual: various activities related to human self-improvement.
+Spiritual: various types of activities related to human self-improvement.

-Activities ® Actions ® Operations ® Pure Physiology
+Activities ® actions ® operations ® pure physiology

 • STRUCTURE – actions and operations as the main components of activity.

-Actions are a part of activity that has an independent conscious activity.
-A situation is possible when an action previously included in the activity can stand out from it and acquire an independent status, can turn into an activity with its own motive.
-That is, the birth of a new activity is marked (the artist as a hobby, sold, decided to become an artist as a profession, thus, leisure activities turned into a separate one).
+Actions are part of an activity that has independent conscious activity.
+A situation is possible when an action previously included in an activity can stand out from it and acquire an independent status, and can turn into an activity with its own motive.
+That is, the birth is celebrated new activity(an artist as a hobby, sold it, decided to become an artist as a profession, thus the leisure activity turned into a separate one).

-In this case, A. N. Leontiev speaks of the shift of the motive to the goal.
+In this case, Leontyev A.N. speaks of a shift in motive to the goal.

-(scheme in the paragraph about the general structure)
+(diagram in the paragraph about the general structure)

 1. Consciousness cannot be considered as closed in itself: it must manifest itself in activity (the principle of “blurring” the circle of consciousness).